bear-evans/bear-evans/README.md

 ## 🐻 More Bear Bites 🐻

-- Bear is currently attending the OSU Digital Bootcamp.
+- Bear obtained a certificate from the OSU Digital Bootcamp.
 - Bear writes about his coding adventures on his <a href="https://bear-evans.hashnode.dev/">blog</a>.
 - He even has a <a href="https://bear-evans.github.io/portfolio/assets/Resume.pdf">resume</a>!